leelabcnbc/thesis-yimeng-v2/README.md

 `$ROOT` refers to repo root.

+## dependencies

+you also need those dependencies specified in `$ROOT/setup_env_variables.sh`.
+Those packages are mostly available in lab GitHub.

 ## set up toolchain (only once)

 On May 16, 2019 (Eastern Time), I ran this on my MacBook Pro (steps 1-3), and